hatchways/express-starter/README.md

 # Express Starter

-This starter repo will be used for building applications using React, Material-UI, Node, & Express.js.
+This starter repo will be used for building applications using React, Material-UI, React-Router, Node, & Express.js.

 ## Getting started